My Beauty-Editor Friends Have the Best Brows: 8 Pencils They Swear By

 "I literally tell anyone who will listen how great this eyebrow pencil is!
 It has such a soft, forgiving edge, so it's great for beginners, and the formula blends so beautifully with my natural brow hairs."

 Pros: Smooth, blendable, and natural-looking pigments.
-Unique oval tip fills, shapes, and defines brows.
+Unique oval tip to fill, shape, and define brows all at once.

 Cons: Some may not like the waxy texture.